-In the sewing world, some people consider a serger machine to be an essential piece of equipment.
+In the sewing world, some people consider a serger machine (also known as an overlock machine) to be an essential piece of equipment.
 It is typically used for finishing raw edges and seams on woven fabric by creating a tightly bound edge that will not unravel or fray.
 Some fabrics, such as knit or stretchy fabrics are great for sewing with a serger because the serger makes a stretchy seam.
-If you are thinking about buying a serger and want to make sure you really need one, the following blog post will help you figure out if you need a serger!
+If you are thinking about buying a serger and want to make sure you really need one, this article will help you figure out if you need a serger!

 I remember how excited I was to get my first serger.
 I was sewing lots of kids clothes at the time and I was sure it would cut my workload in half and make everything easy.
 I was right, partly.
 It did make sewing clothes together faster, but it came with a learning curve that took a few weeks to get over.
 And even now when I find using my serger easy, I dislike changing the threads so I stick to my favorite settings as much as possible.